|

 Edited by Ward Morehouse; essays include works by C. George Benello, Robert Swann, and Shann Turnbull

-A revised edition of a classic work long out of print, this book is based on
+A revised edition of a classic work long out of print, this book is based on the Schumacher Society Seminars on Community Economic Transformation.
+It presents the underlying ideas and essential institutions for building sustainable communities.

 This book in the CIPA-APEX Catalog